piemasters/MiniToTheMax/src/posts/showcases/scenery/skullvane/index.md

 date: '2014-08-31'
 categories: [Tutorial, Scenery, Showcase]
 tags: [battle boards, scenery, skullvane manse, terrain, tutorial]
+featuredImage: 14-08-31-DSC027001.jpg
 ---

-So after several months of periodic work my first piece of terrain, Skullvance Manse, is complete and matches perfectly with my Realm of Battle Boards.
+So after several months of periodic work my first piece of terrain, Skullvane Manse, is complete and matches perfectly with my Realm of Battle Boards.
 It’s not designed for 40k, but it looks so awesome I think I’ll still be using it in games.
 It doesn’t look massively out of place in my opinion, and fits in well with the boards now both have a coat of snow on them. **See the bottom of this post for more photos.**

 So here is a brief colour guide tutorial on how I painted the majority of this piece.